 - 6.1 Where a complaint has not been substantiated, no action will be taken against an employee who has made a complaint in good faith.
 It is important to note that an unproven allegation does not mean that discrimination, harassment or workplace violence did not occur or that there was a deliberate false allegation.
 It simply means that there is insufficient evidentiary basis to proceed or that while the complainant may have genuinely had reason to believe that there was discrimination, harassment or workplace violence, investigation has not borne out the complaint - 6.2 If, upon investigation, it is found that false accusations were made knowingly and with malice, the Director may impose disciplinary action upon the employee making the false accusations up to and including termination. - 7.
-Steps to Follow - 7.1 Step 1: Individual Problem Solving and Resolution Employees are encouraged to attempt to resolve their concerns by direct communication - with the person(s) engaging in the unwelcome conduct.
-7.1.1 Where employees feel confident or comfortable in doing so, clearly make known to the person(a) where conduct or comments are effensive that the behaviour is - the person(s) whose conduct or comments are offensive that the behaviour is objectionable and must stop. - 7.1.2 Keep a written record of the date, time, details of the conduct, and witnesses, if any. - 7.1.3 If resolution is achieved, both the complainant and the respondent should keep a record of the agreed-to resolution. - 7.2 Step 2: Management Support and Intervention
+Steps to Follow - 7.1 Step 1: Individual Problem Solving and Resolution Employees are encouraged to attempt to resolve their concerns by direct communication with the person(s) engaging in the unwelcome conduct. - 7.1.1 Where employees feel confident or comfortable in doing so, clearly make known to the person(s) whose conduct or comments are offensive that the behaviour is objectionable and must stop. - 7.1.2 Keep a written record of the date, time, details of the conduct, and witnesses, if any. - 7.1.3 If resolution is achieved, both the complainant and the respondent should keep a record of the agreed-to resolution. - 7.2 Step 2: Management Support and Intervention